 - The defendant(s) breached the duty of care through negligent action or inaction; and

 Example: Cameron works for Rusty’s Elevator Maintenance.
-He tried fixing an apartment building elevator, but it was still a couple inches from level with the floor when the doors opened.
+He tried fixing an apartment building elevator, but it was still a couple of inches from level with the floor when the doors opened.
 He decided to quit for the day when a resident tripped on it and hit her head.
 Under California’s vicarious liability laws, Rusty’s Elevator Maintenance may be liable for Cameron’s negligence.

 - Funeral and burial costs;5